Applicant/Contributor Privacy Notice

 HOW YOUR PERSONAL DATA WILL BE USED

-This Privacy Notice is for anyone who participates in TV programmes or development projects for STV Studios Limited or one of STV Studios Limited’s subsidiaries and/or production partners/labels (“we”, “us”, “our”).
+This Privacy Notice is for anyone who participates in TV programmes, content and/or development projects produced by either STV Studios Limited or its subsidiaries and/or production partners/labels (“we”, “us”, “our”).
 You can find details of our production partners/labels on our website here or as otherwise notified to you.

-We comply with the UK General Data Protection Regulations (GDPR) and UK privacy laws and this Privacy Notice sets out how we process and handle your personal data in relation to the production and development of TV programmes.
+We comply with the UK General Data Protection Regulations (GDPR) and UK privacy laws.
+This Privacy Notice sets out how we process and handle your personal data in relation to the production and development of TV programmes.

 What type of personal data do we collect?